Performance Rating Equilibrium: Introduction

-Here, I introduce the concept of \textit{Performance Rating Equilibrium} (PRE), represented by a vector $r^*$ of hypothetical ratings.
-A PRE is defined as a fixed point of a multidimensional rating function: if each player $i$ began the tournament with an initial rating $r^*_i$, then achieving the same points against the same opponents would leave each player's initial rating $r^*_i$ unchanged.
-In other words, these initial ratings perfectly predict each player's final score, and I refer to each player's rating at a PRE as a perfect performance rating (PPR).
+Here, we introduce the concept of \textit{Performance Rating Equilibrium} (PRE), represented by a vector $x^*$ of hypothetical ratings.
+A PRE is defined as a fixed point of a multidimensional rating function: if each player $i$ began the tournament with an initial rating $x^*_i$, then achieving the same points against the same opponents would leave each player's initial rating $x^*_i$ unchanged.
+In other words, these initial ratings perfectly predict each player's final score, and we refer to each player's rating at a PRE as a perfect performance rating (PPR).\footnote{The term `equilibrium' here refers to an equilibrium point or steady state of a dynamical system.
+This concept is not choice-based, though it is interactive, as each PPR in a PRE depends on the other PPRs.}

 \citet{landau1895,landau1914} introduced one of the earliest score-based ranking systems inspired by round-robin chess tournaments.
 Iterative methods for ranking, whether of players or political candidates, date back to at least \citet{wei1952,kendall1955}, who extended an approach by \citet{wei1952}.
-For some selected further developments, see \citet{keener1993,laslier1997,herings2005,brozos2008,gonzalez2014,csato2015, csato2017}, as well as the influential PageRank algorithm introduced by \citet{brin1998}. \citet{herings2005} propose a new method for ranking the nodes in directed graphs, while \citet{gonzalez2014} provide an axiomatic analysis of several ranking methods.\footnote{\citet{rubinstein1980b} provides an axiomatization of (non-iterative) score-based ranking.} In addition, \citet{csato2017} explores Swiss-system team tournaments, proposing various score-based ranking methods and applying them to the European Chess Team Championships.\footnote{For a broader, growing literature on fairness in sports, see, e.g., \citet{brams2018,brams2018b,csato2021,Lambers2021,Palacios2023,devriesere2024}, and the references therein.}
+For some selected further developments, see \citet{keener1993,laslier1997,herings2005,brozos2008,gonzalez2014,csato2015, csato2017}, as well as the influential PageRank algorithm introduced by \citet{brin1998}. \citet{herings2005} propose a new method for ranking the nodes in directed graphs, while \citet{gonzalez2014} provide an axiomatic analysis of several ranking methods, including generalised row sum methods by \citet{chebotarev1994}.\footnote{\citet{rubinstein1980b} provides an axiomatization of (non-iterative) score-based ranking.} In addition, \citet{csato2017} explores Swiss-system team tournaments, proposing various score-based ranking methods essentially based on generalised row sum methods and applying them to the European Chess Team Championships.\footnote{For a broader, growing literature on fairness in sports, see, e.g., \citet{brams2018,brams2018b,csato2021,Lambers2021,Palacios2023,krumer2023,csato2024,devriesere2024}, and the references therein.}